TheLegendOfZalda/TheLegendOfZalda.github.io/index.md

 <div align="justify">
 <p>These are people with whom Hillary communicate most frequently, and they are clearly politicians, colleagues of Hillary Clinton.
 She definitely use her personal email accounts on non-government servers and send professional emails to her colleagues during her time as the United States Secretary of State, which is a severe threat for the national security.</p>

 <p>According to the FBI examination, <i>"over 100 emails containing classified information, including 65 emails deemed "Secret" and 22 deemed "Top Secret", none with classification markings.
 An additional 2,093 emails not marked classified were retroactively classified by the State Department."</i>(wikipedia).
-It is almost unimaginable how come a politician at her position can be that inprudent.</p>
+That's shocking.</p>
 </div>

 <div align="center">